preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Content Image**: Select image to display, if any.
 Available for dialog display only.
 + **Create button for page collection**: When you have selected "Show create button", this optipon is shown.
 Use it to select in which page collection the new page will be created.
-+ **Default Calendar Type**: Available for Calendar rollup.
-Can be Month, Week or Day.
-+ **Default time**:  Available for Calendar rollup.
-+ **Event color**:  Available for Calendar rollup.
-Use it to set specific color for events in the calendar.
 + **Exclude variation url**: Available for all views except Calendar.
-+ **Enable Calendar Type Dropdown**: Available for Calendar rollup.
-Makesd it possible for users to select Month, Week or Day.
 + **Hide block when no data**: Select this option if the block should be hidden when there's nothing to display.
 + **Hide if read**: Select this option to hide all pages the logged in user has visited.
 This affects all pages, including news.
 + **Highlight non-read**: This option makes sure non-read pages are highlighted.
 Default=selected.
 Deselect if you don't want that.